ulfschneider/markdown-it-fitmedia/README.md

 Responsive images can create cumulative layout shifts (CLS) when loaded, because it´s difficult to get their height correct when their width is flexible.
 Check "[Setting Height And Width On Images Is Important Again](https://www.smashingmagazine.com/2020/03/setting-height-width-images-important-again/)" to get a comprehensive view about the problem.
 The CSS property `aspect-ratio` is around the corner and will help solving the CLS problem for responsive images.

 The markdown-it-fitmedia plugin is analyzing each of your referenced images, determining its dimensions, and setting the `aspect-ratio` based on the dimensions of the image.
-By default, the plugin will also add the `loading="lazy"` attribute to your images.
+By default, the plugin will also add the `loading="lazy"` html attribute to your images.

 Example: